 What do I do if I suspect my child is experiencing Infantile Spasms?

 If you suspect your child may be showing signs of Infantile Spasms, it is critical to remember that Infantile Spasms are a medical emergency – inform your medical team immediately.

 Early diagnosis and treatment promote better health outcomes and reduce the risks of poor outcomes which can include developmental problems, autism and continued seizures.

 It is crucial that you record incidences of suspected Infantile spasms on your phone to show your Healthcare Professional as this can provide them with key insights on what your child is potentially experiencing.

 Remember the key word of STOP if you think your child is experiencing Infantile Spasms.

 Watch our video with Dr. Mary E. O'Regan from CHI Crumlin...

 We sat down with Dr. Mary E. O'Regan, Consultant Paediatric Neurologist with a special interest in epilepsy to discuss some of the most common questions around Infantile Spasms.
 Be sure to watch the video below to hear more from an expert voice on Infantile Spasms.

-For further information on Infantile Spams, visit the Infantile Spasms Network website.
+For further information on Infantile Spams, visit the Infantile Spasms Action Network website.
 You can also find further information on Infantile Spasms by visiting the website of our colleagues in the UK Infantile Spasms Trust, which has further information and resources.
 The UK Infantile Spasms Trust also run a private Facebook support group for parents of children who have been affected by Infantile Spasms.
 Their membership contains many Irish families and you can apply to join this group by visiting Facebook.